hairyhenderson/teams/README.md

-# ghrepocli
+# teams

-CLI application to manage github issues and pull requests for multiple repos
+CLI application to manage GitHub issues and pull requests for a team's repositories.